 - Have an experienced trial attorney bring your case to court if the insurance company refuses to offer a fair settlement

 Founding attorney Mark Anderson is a board-certified and trial lawyer with more than 30 years of litigation experience.
-Together, he and his award-winning legal team have recovered hundreds of millions for accident victims and families in the State of Texas.
+Together, he and his award-winning legal team have recovered hundreds of millions for accident victims and injured clients in the State of Texas.

 We work on a contingency fee basis, so there’s no fee to hire us unless we win your case.
-We’re so confident that we’ll get you a meaningful settlement or when at trial that we assume all of the financial risks of litigation.
+We’re so confident that we’ll get you meaningful results that we assume all of the financial risks of litigation.
 Contact our legal team for more information.
-Your first consultation is 100% free to ask all your questions.
+We offer free consultations to discuss all your questions.

 Fort Worth Car Accident Statistics [2023 UPDATE]